-- If you have been asked to take itraconazole twice daily, then space the doses out by taking one of the doses in the morning and the other dose in the evening.
+- If you have been asked to take itraconazole twice a day, then space the doses out by taking one of the doses in the morning and the other dose in the evening.

-- Itraconazole liquid is best taken least one hour before meals or wait until two hours afterwards.
+- Liquid: Take liquid at least 1 hour before meals or wait until 2 hours afterwards.

-- Keep taking itraconazole every day, until the course is finished; otherwise your infection may come back.
+- Complete the course: Keep taking itraconazole every day, until your course is finished; otherwise your infection may come back.